mbelisaire/100-days-of-code/log.md

 **Today's Progress**: I am still working on my Node.js learning project, I added the authentication!
 Hope everybody is having a nice day!

 **Thoughts:** ...Gotta do this 'side' work...

+### Round 1 Day 26: August 23, 2017

+**Today's Progress**: I am still working on my Node.js learning project, today, I worked on the models structure to associate my objects to the connected user.

+**Thoughts:** ...Gotta do this 'side' work!...

+### Round 1 Day 27: August 24, 2017

+**Today's Progress**: I am still working on my Node.js learning project, today, I added authorizations to some of my routes.

+**Thoughts:** ...Gotta do this 'side' work!!...